-I self-published my book, A Boy Named Ray, a story of love, respect and family values, through Outskirts Press—a self-publishing company last year, but they didn’t do a thing for me.
+A well-known self-publishing company (vanity) didn’t do a thing for me when I self-published my book, A Little Boy Named Ray, a story of love, respect, and family values a decade ago.
 So, I took it to the next level.
-With the help of James Ventrillo of Readers Favorite, he helped me create a compelling E-query letter, worked on my synopsis and created the sample chapters.
-Then he sent it out to literary agents and publishers, and on the first day, I received about five requests to send my author bio, synopsis and the first 3 chapters of the book.
+Readers’ Favorite’s James Ventrillo assisted me with the E-query letter, the summary, and the first few chapters of the sample chapters.
+The first day after he distributed it to literary agencies and publishers, I had five requests for my author biography, synopsis, and the first three chapters of my novel.

-I was so surprised when one agent based in Washington, DC took an interest and requested a full copy of my manuscript.
-Just imagine my excitement when I went to the post office and mailed the copy only to be disappointed because a few days later, the agent emailed me this:
+When a Washington, DC-based agency expressed an interest and requested a copy of my novel, I was taken aback.
+When I went to the post office and mailed the copy, I was thrilled, only to be disappointed a few days later when the agent wrote me this:

-“We were really liking your book, but unfortunately, we discovered that it is already published.
+“We really liked your book, but unfortunately, we discovered that it has already been published.
 We simply can’t accept self-published works since they are still too hard to sell to legitimate publishers.
 This is slowly changing, but until publishers as a whole are more receptive, we have found that we don’t generally meet with success.”